amouriessa/amouriessa/README.md

 </div>

 #### 🌺 About Me ˚ 𝜗𝜚˚⋆｡
-I'm an Freshgraduate Bachelor of Computer Science 👩‍💻
+I'm a fresh Computer Science graduate 👩‍💻
-- 📕 Currently learning react.js, next.js and typescript.
+- 📕 Currently deep-diving into React.js, Next.js, and TypeScript.
-- 🧁 I like to explore things.
+- 🧁 I love turning complex logic into clean, visually engaging, and accessible user experiences.
+- 🧪 I love exploring new technologies and dare to challenge myself with new stacks.

 ---